 Student Flash Mob in Botswana

 Along with the rise of mobile, smartphones, and connectivity, social media is increasingly accessible.
-Social media can be a powerful vehicle for broadcasting information and advice, as well as building and cultivating community, by identifying and engaging at-risk individuals who may be afraid to participate in physical spaces; online campaigns can create a “safe space” for learning and in certain circumstance, anonymous discussion.
+Social media can be a powerful vehicle for broadcasting information and advice, as well as building and cultivating community, by identifying and engaging at-risk individuals who may be afraid to participate in physical spaces.
+Online campaigns can create a “safe space” for learning and, in certain circumstance, anonymous discussion.

-In Kenya, seven million people use Facebook.8
+In Kenya, 7 million people use Facebook.
+7

 Given the exploding growth of mobile and internet connectivity, creating content and/or sites for web-based devices may be an increasingly effective way to spread information and messages.
 Access varies by demographic and country, so local investigation should guide investments.
-For example, in 2016 in Lesotho, there were more than 400,000 internet users (approximately 18% of the population).15
+For example, in 2016 in Lesotho, there were more than 400,000 internet users (approximately 18% of the population).
+11

 “If You Know You Are a Champion” Song

 A collaboration between three music superstars in diverse styles (to attract a wide audience), this popular, energetic song promotes male circumcision, encouraging men with lyrics like “there is no need to fear” and spreading widely through online channels.
 Learn more here.
+14

 HIV Web Series Gets Nominated for an Emmy!